Gran Canaria Tourist Guide

 Breakfast and parking are free.
 There’s also an elegant restaurant, a formal piano bar and a casual restaurant/bar next to an outdoor pool.
-Other amenities include an upscale spa, a fitness center and event space.
+Other amenities include an upscale spa, a fitness centre and event space.

 Here is a couple of B&BS to check out!

-Twenty- Seven Degrees is a charming and cozy Bed and Breakfast, housed in an old building from 1948 in the heart of Las Palmas, in the district of Alcaravaneras.
+Twenty- Seven Degrees is a charming and cosy Bed and Breakfast, housed in an old building from 1948 in the heart of Las Palmas, in the district of Alcaravaneras.
 Full of small restaurants, shops, bars and cafes, the B & B is located next to the Central Market and the Avenida Mesa y Lopez is the modern shopping street of the city

 With over one hundred years of history, this was the first chocolate factory in Las Palmas.
 Today, hidden away just a few blocks from the Cathedral the building provides characterful apartments and B&B rooms where the friendly atmosphere is enhanced by a “No TV policy”.
-Chill out in the traditional patio with a small fountain or on the sunny rooftop terrace offering colorful views of the city and ocean.
+Chill out in the traditional patio with a small fountain or on the sunny rooftop terrace offering colourful views of the city and ocean.

 Respecting the old, original doors and windows have been lovingly restored rather than opting to replace them with modern soundproofed ones.

 The units offer the bed linen, towels, beach towels, toiletries, hairdryer, cot when needed and cleaning at the end of the stay; plus an extra cleaning in the middle of the stay when you book for more than 7 days.